The ultimate coast-to-coast Scotland mountain bike tour

 - +Day 8 - Departure

-- Sadly, this is the end of your coast-to-coast mountain biking holiday in Scotland.
-Your guide will transfer you back to Inverness train station at around 10am where we’ll say our farewells after an incredible biking adventure across the Highlands.
+- Sadly, this is the end of your coast-to-coast mountain biking holiday in Scotland, and we’ll say our farewells after an incredible biking adventure across the Highlands.

 Meals included: Breakfast

 Please note: Our coast-to-coast Scotland mountain bike tour is a living thing, being influenced by multiple factors such as changing weather conditions, group riding abilities, trail damage, to name a few.
 Your local guides are experts in guiding mountain bikers in the Highlands of Scotland and will be continually assessing these factors and making tweaks to the itinerary where necessary to ensure that every member of the group has the best possible experience.